TOAST-DOCS/TOAST-Cloud/en/user-guide.md

 ## Manage Credits
 Credits managed by NHN Cloud Service are provided free-of-charge, depending on service subscription, rewards, events, or compensation purposes.
 1 credit equals to 1 KRW in cash.
-TYou can view the credits you have received by logging in and selecting Credit from the drop-down menu that appears on the top right on the screen when you click your logged in account.
+You can view the credits you have received by logging in and selecting Credit from the drop-down menu that appears on the top right on the screen when you click your logged in account.
 Credits are operated in accordance with the following policy:
 - Non-refundable.
 - Managed by valid period: to be expired after valid period and flexibly managed for each type of saving.